ILOILO City – Today, is the 76th Liberation of Panay – a public holiday in the islands of Panay, Guimaras and Romblon. It is a non-working holiday.

 Iloilo’s Resistance Against the Japanese

-Iloilo is one of the most successful resistance movement during the war against the Japanese.
+Iloilo is one of the most successful resistance movements during the war against the Japanese.
 The success of the movement came with the support of political leadership.
-General Macario Peralta has provide the military leadership and Tomas Confessor, the governor during that period, provided political leadership.
+General Macario Peralta has provide military leadership and Tomas Confessor, the governor during that period, provided political leadership.

 Liberation of Panay in History

 October 20, 1944.
-Battle of Leyte happened and led to liberating the island of Leyte.
-It begins the successful Philippines campaign of 1944–1945.
+The battle of Leyte happened and led to the liberation of the island of Leyte.
+It begins with the successful Philippines campaign of 1944–1945.

 March 18, 1945.
-Battle of the Visayas began with the Allied landing at Tigbauan, Iloilo.
+The battle of the Visayas began with the Allied landing at Tigbauan, Iloilo.

 Panay Liberation Marker (Tigbauan)